-Respecting individual preferences and work style these are some suggested guidelines for creation of a Python development environment.
+Respecting individual preferences and work style below are some suggested guidelines for creation of a Python development environment.
 These are consistent with Python standards and best practices and appropriate as a starting point for professional software development in Python.

 6.1 Installing Python